AnaLuciaPerez/demoQB/README.md

  Just some updates.

-Adding changes to the branch.
+This is bound to cause trouble!